Read This First

 Prompt 2: Are these cognitive biases and deficiencies behind belief in other unscientific notions today?

-The central claim is this: The cognitive biases and psychological tendencies that underpin belief in astrology also fuel adherence to a variety of specific less-than-scientific beliefs and pseudoscientific concepts.
+In plain terms: The cognitive biases and psychological tendencies that underpin belief in astrology also fuel adherence to a variety of specific less-than-scientific beliefs and pseudoscientific concepts.

-This middle step keeps the sequence honest.
-It takes the pressure already on the table and turns it toward the next distinction rather than letting the page break into separate mini-essays.
+This middle step keeps the thread moving.
+It carries the pressure already on the table toward the next distinction instead of letting the page break into separate mini-essays.

-Conspiracy Theories (e.g., moon landing hoax, flat earth theory, chemtrails) :
+Conspiracy Theories (e.g., moon landing hoax, flat earth theory, chemtrails):

 Finding patterns and connecting dots that don’t actually connect, leading to elaborate theories without basis in fact.